ShortCipher5/sealos.io/content/blog/(app-deployment)/how-to-deploy-tolgee/index.en.md

 ---
+language: en
+category: app-deployment
-title: 'How to Deploy Tolgee Localization Platform on Sealos'
+title: How to Deploy Tolgee Localization Platform on Sealos
-imgTItle: 'Deploy Tolgee on Sealos with one click'
 description: Deploy Tolgee, the open-source localization platform, on Sealos with one click.
 Get automatic SSL, custom domains, backups, and scaling without complex setup.
+123
 date: 2025-06-16
+authors:
+  - default
+imgTItle: Deploy Tolgee on Sealos with one click
 tags:
-  [
-    'Sealos',
-    'Tolgee',
-    'Localization',
-    'i18n',
-    'Translation',
-    'One-click deployment',
-  ]
-authors: ['default']
+  - Sealos
+  - Tolgee
+  - Localization
+  - i18n
+  - Translation
+  - One-click deployment
 ---

 Businesses that fail to speak their customers' native languages are essentially closing doors to vast market opportunities.
 Application localization (l10n) and internationalization (i18n) have evolved from nice-to-have features to critical business requirements that can make or break a product's global success.
 The complexity of managing translations across multiple languages, coordinating with translators worldwide, and maintaining consistency across different platforms has traditionally been a significant barrier for many development teams.